MohammadAkbari/MohammadAkbari.github.io/index.md

 ## The most correct code is that which is not written.

 ## Programming is the art of telling another human what one wants the computer to do. ― Donald Knuth

+## Anything that can go wrong will go wrong. ― Murphy's Law